felixleopoldo/benchpress/docs/source/json_overview.rst

 JSON config
 ##############################

-The `JSON <https://www.json.org/json-en.html>`__ configuration file, together with snakemake's command line tool, serve as the interface for the user.
+The `JSON <https://www.json.org/json-en.html>`__ configuration file, together with Snakemake's command line tool, serve as the interface for the user.
 Below we describe the main structure of a config file, where we for reference show (in :numref:`pcdualpc` with additional comments) the content of `config/paper_pc_vs_dualpc.json <https://github.com/felixleopoldo/benchpress/blob/master/config/paper_pc_vs_dualpc.json>`__ , which is a comparison study between the PC algorithm :footcite:p:`doi:10.1177/089443939100900106` (:ref:`pcalg_pc`) and the Dual PC algorithm :footcite:p:`pmlr-v186-giudice22a` (:ref:`dualpc`).
 The results of this study can be found in :ref:`pcdualpcstudy`.